AmandaDiscord/Amanda/packages/docs/SELFHOSTING.md

 Open `config.sample.js` in the bot repo and fill in the details.
 You must fill in everything.
 Rename the file to just `config.js`

-Then, open `constants.js` in the bot repo and fill in some more details.
-You must fill in `baseURL` and all details under `lavalinkNodes`.

 ## Lavalink config

 Again, use the `application.yml` file from this repo.